Healthcare providers have been advised to strengthen their data protection controls before GDPR, following a series of breaches.

 According to the ICO's 2016/7 statistics, 41% of reported breaches are from the health sector - partly due to mandatory reporting.

-Follow these tips to help strengthen existing controls in relation to health data under GDPR:
+Tips to help strengthen existing controls in relation to health data under GDPR:

 - Raise awareness of what is covered - make sure everyone is clear about what constitutes sensitive personal data (or special categories of personal data under GDPR).
 The definition is broad under GDPR and includes past, present and future physical or mental health, information from testing or examination of a body part or bodily substance, genetic and biological samples, information on diseases or risk, disability, medical history, clinical treatment, and so on.